Environmental Benefits of Organic

 Organic farms have higher biodiversity/richer ecosystems

-Organic farms must ensure that a minimum of 5% of their farmland is natural vegetation to enhance farm flora and fauna and ecosystem services.
+Organic farms are required to have and maintain a minimum of 5% of their farmland dedicated to biodiversity areas.
 Native areas and borders provide environments for predatory insects like lady beetles and parasitic wasps that control aphids and caterpillars.
-Ecosystem services work with nature to control pests rather than using harsh pesticides which kill the whole ecosystem and make farms more prone to pest reinfestations.
+To control pests, organic systems work with nature instead of relying on harsh pesticides which can kill the whole ecosystem and, to the contrary, make farms even more prone to pest reinfestations.

-Organic farms have been shown to support 30% more species than non-organic farms and 50% more abundance.
-Studies have shown that birds, predatory insects, soil organisms, and plants responded positively to organic farming, while non-predatory insects and pests responded negatively[12].
+Organic farms have been shown to support higher species richness in abundance, with a study citing 30% more species than non-organic farms and 50% more abundance[20][21].
+The same study showed that birds, predatory insects, soil organisms, and plants respond positively to organic farming, while non-predatory insects and pests respond negatively[22].

 Land use efficiency